 Once You Have Your Finished Sticker

-- Don’t be shy with marketing stickers distribution (the per piece price is quite low).
-Hand them out at every opportunity, include them in mailings, have employees put them on their cars and give them to friends… Just as with a business card, “the more the merrier.”
+- Don’t be shy with promotional stickers distribution (the per piece price is quite low).
+Hand them out at every opportunity, include them in mailings, have employees put them on their cars and give them to friends… just as with a business card, “the more the merrier.”
 The difference with this “business card” is that it will stick around for a long time with residual exposure and results.

 - Continue to think creatively about further beneficial uses and ways to increase distribution.

-I can not think of one business that couldn’t in some way benefit from the use of promotional stickers.
+I can not think of one business that couldn’t in some way benefit from the use of custom promotional stickers.

 - They increase company visibility and build identity.